 By Laura Lawerence

-It was atCampGreylockfor Girls where I developed a true passion for sailing.
-As soon as I was old enough, I became a sailing instructor.
-The head of the sailing program, Captain Bob, owned a30 footCatamaran and was an avid and competitive ocean sailing enthusiast.
+AtCampGreylockfor Girls I did develop a passion for sailing.
+I even stayed long enough to be a sailing instructor.
+The head of the sailing program, Captain Bob, owned a30 footCatamaran and was an avid and competitive ocean sailing racer,

-I was thrilled to wrap a flimsy canvas belt around my waist, attach it to the metal stay, control the jib and hike out in bare feet!
-My exhilaration however, reached a turning point one rough sea day.
-The white caps and swells grew higher by the minute and suddenly I felt the hull I was standing on lift up to the point of being perpendicular to the ocean.
-In other words, I was in a horizontal position staring down at a none too friendly ocean.
+I was ‘chosen’ to be his crew, probably because I weighed half of what a male crew member would be, I was knowledgeable and could not only rig the boat but raise the spinnaker in a few minutes if required.
+I was thrilled to warp a flimsy canvas belt around my waist attached by a small metal clip to the metal stay, control the jib and hike out in bare feet.
+My exhilaration reached a turning point when on a cloudy day with white caps and swells growing higher by the minute I suddenly felt the hull I was standing on lift up to the point of being perpendicular to the ocean.
+This of course meant I was staring down at a none too friendly ocean in a horizontal position.
+I was and still am known as a risk taker but this was the defining moment when I met my ocean sailing racing quotient.